sol239/Messenger-Analytics/README.md

     **Usage:**

     1. Run the gapp.py script to start the application
     2. The application will prompt you to select a directory containing your Facebook Messenger chat logs in JSON format.
+The folder you should select is the extraxted folder you downloaded from: https://accountscenter.facebook.com/info_and_permissions
     3. Once the directory is selected, the application will analyze the chat logs and display the results in a user-friendly interface.